-Again, you’ll need the painter’s tape for this game.
+Again, you’ll need the painter’s tape for this indoor activity.
 Design a road map on the floor for your kid’s collection of matchbox cars and those other mini vehicles we somehow all accumulate.
 Get creative and add other pieces to make a street scene or use furniture in the room as obstacles.
-The kids will be driving all over town all day long.
+The kids will have fun driving all over town all day long.

-Sock basketball: Basketball games for indoor fun?
+Basketball games for indoor fun?
 You betcha!
 Make a few “snowballs” out of pairs of socks, get a laundry basket (or smaller receptacles for more challenge), and you’re all set.
-Kids can take turns shooting to score, and they could even take the risk of a longer shot worth more points!
+Kids can take turns throwing to score, and they could even take the risk of a longer throw worth more points!

-More sock basketball variations: Each kids shoots the ball, and if they score they take a step back.
+More sock basketball variations: Each kid throws the ball, and if they score they take a step back.
 The one to score from the furthest distance wins.
-Buy It: Nerf Sports TablePros Basketball

 Sock bean bag toss: A great use for that large cardboard box you were about to recycle.
 Cut holes of various widths and shapes and assign point values to each one.
 Flip the box upside down and you’ve got an instant carnival-style bean bag toss.
 You can use soft socks to toss or small balls such as ping-pong.
 Little prizes totally optional.

-Hot Potato: This indoor game can get a little giggly, so be warned!
-It is great though, because it is one of those games to play with kindergarten kids up through the older grade school ages.
-Simply get any soft ball or rolled up socks and underhand-toss it to a child.
-Instruct them to under-hand toss it to someone else as quickly as possible.
+This indoor game can get a little giggly, so be warned!
+It is great though, because it is one of those games to play with kindergarten kids up through older grades.
+Grab any soft ball or rolled up socks and underhand-toss it to a child.
+Instruct them to toss it to someone else as quickly as possible.
 Each child repeats this.
 When does this game end?
 Who knows?
 Just get rid of it!
-Buy It: Hot Potato Family

-Hot potato variations: If you have enough children, play short segments of music while they toss the object, stop the music, and the last child to touch it when the music stops is out of the game.
+Hot potato variations: If you have enough children for this indoor activity, play short segments of music while they toss the object, stop the music, and the last child to touch it when the music stops is out of the game.
 Repeat until there is only 1 child.

 – MOVEMENT GAMES –

 If you haven’t played this classic game, then you need to.
 Right now!
 This game is all about acting out a word or phrase using no spoken words whatsoever.
 It can be easily modified for any age group.
-For full instructions click here.
-Buy It: Charades Party Game – Family Charades.
+For full instructions visit here.

-Animal Charades: Before playing, first print off this page of animal pictures.
-Cut out each individual animal, fold each in half, and put them in a bucket.
+Animal Charades: Write down, print out or use stickers of different animals depending on the ages of your kids.
+Cut out each animal, fold in half, and place in a bucket.
 Begin the game by having the first child choose a piece of paper.
-The child then needs to act out the animal silently, while the other children try to guess what animal is being portrayed.
-Once the animal is guessed, choose another child who has not picked a piece of paper yet, and then they get to have their fun acting.
-Charades games are so versatile that they can be group games for 5 year olds, one on one games for 2 kids or even adult games with no kids at all.
+The child then acts out the animal silently while the other children try to guess what animal is being portrayed.
+Charades games are so versatile that they can be group indoor games for 5 year olds, one on one games for 2 kids or even adult games with no kids at all.
 We like this game when we’re tired, too.

 Duck, Duck, Goose (or Duck, Duck, Grey Duck for us Minnesotans!)

-If you are looking for an easy game to play with kindergarten and preschool-aged kids, you found it!
-This fun indoor game needs about a minimum of 6 children to play it.
-Choose someone to be the Goose (or Grey Duck).
-All the other kids sit in a circle.
+If you are looking for an easy but fun indoor game to play with kindergarten and preschool-aged kids, you found it!
+You’ll need about a minimum of 6 children to play.
+Choose someone to be the Goose (or Grey Duck); the other kids sit in a circle.
 The Goose then walks around the circle, tapping each kid on the head and calling, “Duck, duck, duck, duck…” Eventually, the Goose calls “Goose!” when tapping a child.
 The old Goose has to run around the circle and try to sit in the vacant spot before the new Goose can catch them.

-There are two outcomes: 1) the old Goose is able to run around the circle and sit down in the new Goose’s spot without being tagged.
-A new round of the game begins.
-Or, 2) the old Goose is tagged before he/she gets to sit down in the vacant spot in the circle and must remain the Goose for the next round.
-Buy It: Try a less rambunctious version – Game Zone Duck Duck Goose.
+Either: 1) the Goose is able to run around the circle and sit down in the new Goose’s spot without being tagged and a new round of the game begins.
+Or: 2) Goose is tagged before he/she gets to sit down in the vacant spot and remains the Goose for the next round.

-You will need a level space indoors to create a bowling “lane” for this game.
+You will need a level space indoors to create a “bowling alley” for this game.
 Collect items to act as pins such as empty water bottles or plastic cups.
 A small ball works best for indoor bowling; nothing heavy is needed.
-If there are a lot of kids, make it an indoor team game for kids by creating “leagues”.
-Buy It: KOVOT Foam Bowling Set.
+If there are a lot of kids, make it an indoor team.

 Variations: Make a bulls-eye on the ground out of masking tape or one on a piece of paper.
 With each section worth different amounts of points, the kids can take aim and challenge each other.